Publications | Resources

-Families here in Minnesota, as well as around the country and world, are navigating through ongoing uncertainty, stress and trauma as a result of the COVID-19 pandemic.
+Families here in Minnesota, and around the country and world, are navigating through ongoing uncertainty, stress and trauma as a result of the COVID-19 pandemic.
 The following resources are designed to help families and professionals support both their own mental health as well as the mental health of the children in their care as this public health crisis unfolds.

 Free Webinar